 The ACA significantly increased the administrative complexity of offering health benefits.

-- Forms 1094-C & 1095-C: ALEs must annually report detailed information about the coverage they offered to each full-time employee to the IRS and to the employees themselves.
-This is the mechanism the IRS uses to assess Employer Mandate penalties.
+- Forms 1094-C & 1095-C: ALEs must annually report details about coverage offered to each full-time employee to the IRS and to employees.
+This lets the IRS assess Employer Mandate penalties.

-- Summary of Benefits and Coverage (SBC): A standardized, simplified document that must be provided to participants to help them compare different plan options easily.
+- Summary of Benefits and Coverage (SBC): A standard, simplified document provided to participants to help them compare plan options.

 - PCORI Fees & Reinsurance Fees: While the transitional reinsurance program has expired, the Patient-Centered Outcomes Research Institute (PCORI) fee applies to most health plans and funds clinical effectiveness research.